lankydan/lankydanblog-jamstack/content/blog/2019/corda-signers-subset-of-participants/index.md

 cover_image: ./title-card.png
 ---

-It took a while to think of a title that could summarise the contents of this post without becoming a full sentence itself.
+It took a while for me to think of a title that could summarise the contents of this post without becoming a full sentence itself.
 I think I have managed to choose something legible 😅.
 Either way, let me clarify what I am actually talking about.

 I have seen several people ask questions like the below in Slack:

 > In the example, it shows a responder flow when the node which is running the responder flow is one of the required signers.
 But how about the case when the node running the responder flow is not a required signer (e.g. one of the participants of a state involved in the tx)?
 Do I need to write responder flow for such node?
 If so, how should I write the responder flow?

-This is an actual question that was asked this week.
+That was actually a copy and paste of a question I was asked this week.

 In other words:

 > I have a state that has a set of participants.
 Some of them must sign the transaction, some must not.
 How do I structure my flows, especially the responder flow to cope with this?

-Due to how the responder flows work, where every counterparty runs the same responder code (unless overridden).
-Having a group of counterparties do one thing, and another do something else is not handled by the simple code found in samples.
+Due to how responder flows work, where every counterparty runs the same responder code (unless overridden).
+Having a group of counterparties do one thing, and another do something else is not handled by the _simple_ code found in samples.
 Your flows need to be constructed to handle this explicitly.

 The code to do this is relatively simple, but might not be evident unless you have been developing with Corda for a while.